 Top Voice: Lolade Awogbade

-A graduate of Kings College London with an MSc in Human Resources and Organisational Analysis, Lolade is now an experienced development finance professional based in Abuja, having accrued over 12 years of rewarding experience within the sustainable finance industry.
+A graduate of Kings College London with an MSc in Human Resources and Organisational Analysis, Lolade is now an experienced sustainability, citizenship and project management professional with extensive experience in Environmental and Social risk management, sustainability and Corporate Social Responsibility (CSR).
 She speaks candidly to us about the progress Nigeria is making towards a fully inclusive banking sector and of the passion she has for sustainable development.

-Q: How have you been keeping during the coronavirus pandemic?
+Q: How have you been keeping during the coronavirus lockdown?

 Lolade: I've managed to create a routine that involves exercise, self-care, working from home at my regular job, and catching up on a lot of activities I've ignored for quite a long time.
 It's the most downtime I've had since I started working over a decade ago.
 I've realised that even when I'm on formal leave, I never quite manage to switch off.
 So, this has been good to slow things down a bit.
 I've also discovered I'm quite an adept cook!